 - A nearly identical story played out with Micheal Hingson and his guide dog Roselle, detailed in the book Thunder Dog.
 When the pair appeared on Larry King Live a few weeks later to relate their story, King summed it up in four words: "She's a GOOD dog".
 For her bravery, she was given the "Service Dog of the Year" award and posthumously named American Hero Dog of the Year in 2011 by the American Humane Society.

 - Both dogs were awarded a joint Dickin Medal by the People's Dispensary for Sick Animals on March 5, 2002, recognized by the British Guide Dogs for the Blind Association, and awarded a 'Partners in Courage' award by the Guiding Eyes for the Blind association.

 - To say nothing of the 300 dogs who participated in the rescue and recovery efforts, one of whom, as mentioned above, found the last survivor, and the last of whom, a golden retriever named Bretagne, passed away on June 6, 2016.
 Read the book Dog Heroes of September 11 or do a Google search for more details.

 - Chief, a pit bull in the Philippines, performed a Heroic Sacrifice to save two women in his master's household from a cobra while his master was at work.
 He stood between the women and the snake and killed it, sustaining a fatal bite.
 He clung to life long enough for his master to come home, just for a last glimpse and a wag of the tail.

 - An absolutely wrenching example from Kazakhstan.
 When a drunken and possibly suicidal man passed out on railroad tracks, his dog was able to drag him to safety—but unable to avoid being hit himself.

-- Kabang, a dog in the Philipines that saved 2 children from getting hit by a motorcycle at the cost of his upper jaw and nose.
+- Kabang, a dog in the Philipines that saved 2 children from getting hit by a motorcycle at the cost of her upper jaw and nose.